jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 * `.addGoogleMap(title)`
     Creates a GoogleMap widget.
-    Displays a map image, and provides functionality to search, zoom, and change terrain.
+    Displays a map image, and provides functionality to search, zoom, and change terrain, as well as a link to the original image.

 #### Set GoogleMaps